department-of-veterans-affairs/va.gov-team/products/decision-reviews/Supplemental-Claims/Research/0924-2024-SC-Updates/research-findings.md

 ## **Further research needed**

-* Evidence gathering and list+loop pattern
+* Evidence gathering and new multiple response list+loop pattern
-* Digital evidence upload process
+* Evidence upload process
-* Determining the types of evidence needed to file a Supplemental Claim
+* Help Veterans determine types of evidence accepted to file a Supplemental Claim
-* Research with Veterans experiencing or at risk of homelessness
+* Veterans experiencing or at risk of homelessness